gberger/hubot-whatsapp-chrome/README.md

 How it works
 ------------

 When you click the button, it runs `background.js`.
-This script insert `inject.js` into the web page.
+This script inserts `inject.js` into the web page.

 **inject** is responsible for polling the conversation and detecting new messages.
 When a message is detected, it sends it to **background**, which in turns sends it to Hubot via a websocket.